DeityVengy/Star_Wars_Genesis_V3_for_Starfield_1.12.32/README.md

       This last mod is literally the thing holding this modlist together.
 Please make sure you install it.

 ## **Plugins Load Order:**<br />
 I cannot stress this enough.
 If you don't match this on the tea then you will have issues on top of issues and I won't be able to help you.
+For your sake, save the plugins list as a backup because there is a Mod Organizer 2 bug where launching an existing save jumbles it all up into alphabetic order.
+This is fixed by loading a save with the plugin load order you want, and then saving on top of it.
 ![image](https://github.com/DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/assets/170469610/a6fd0902-55c0-49d8-8c78-49c676b51b48)
 ![image](https://github.com/DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/assets/170469610/e07b2379-7bfb-4680-a005-04f764291780)